-- 1. Does Zara's mother work? - 2.
-What might happen if Zara's mother didn't accomplish her daily tasks? - 3.
+- 1. Who works in the family? - 2.
+Why might someone say that Zara's mother doesn't work? - 3.
 What were some of her daily tasks? - 4.
 Could those only be done by a woman? - 5.
 Why is the work she does sometimes not recognized? - 6.
-Are the women in our communities and families treated differently than men? - 7.
-How could this be considered discrimination? - 8.
+How are the women and men in our communities and families treated differently? - 7.
+Could this be considered discrimination? - 8.
 If this is discrimination, what can we do to decrease this in our families or communities? - 9.
 What other kinds of discrimination are there?
 Discuss other examples of discrimination listed in Article 2, such as age, race, religion, and language.